WhWhat if the secret to boosting profits is hidden in plain sight?

 What is a dog in the menu engineering matrix?

-Dog menu items are low in both profit and popularity.
+Customer demand isn’t there, and neither is the money making them obvious candidates for possible elimination.
 They are items that are ordered more rarely and have low profit margins.
 Dog items might include kids meals or a dish with a pricy protein.
 If you want to cater to children and those with dietary restrictions, it may be necessary to have a few of these options.
-That said, eliminating as many dog items from the menu as possible is a good idea if you want to improve profits.
+That said, lack of sales is pointed, albeit indirect, customer feedback, so eliminating as many dog items from the menu as possible is a good idea if you want to improve profits.

 What is a puzzle in the menu engineering matrix?

-Puzzle menu items are highly profitable, but have low popularity.
 While these items have a high profit margin, they are harder to sell.
 Puzzle menu items might include things like duck or a vegetarian tart.
 They may be more suited to those who have a more sophisticated palate or a higher budget.
 While more extravagant items like these might work in an upscale restaurant, if you run a family restaurant, limiting the number of these items on the menu might save you money in the long run.

 What is a plow horse in the menu engineering matrix?

-Plow horse menu items are low in profitability, but high in popularity.
 Each singular item in this group won’t make a large profit, but you will be able to sell a lot of them.
 Think steak or fresh-caught fish.
 These are items that appeal to the masses but are still more expensive to make.
 So while sales might be great, you won’t make a lot per item.

 What is a star in the menu engineering matrix?

-Star menu items are both highly profitable and highly popular.
 These are the real moneymakers.
 Items that fall into the star category are cheap to make, and ordered frequently.
 This is the sweet spot when it comes to maximizing profitability.
-Stars include pasta, omelettes, and baked potatoes.
-Ever wonder why breakfast diners and italian restaurants seem to do well?
+Stars include pasta, omelet dishes, and baked potatoes.
+Ever wonder why breakfast diners and Italian restaurants seem to do well?
 They have a lot of stars.

 How do you engineer your menu for maximum profitability?

-1. Take an inventory of your current menu items and prices to ensure pricing is correctly assigned to maximize profit.
+- Take an inventory of your current menu items and prices to ensure pricing is correctly assigned to maximize profit.

-2. Plot the profitability and popularity of each menu item on the menu engineering matrix.
+- Plot the profitability and popularity of each menu item on the menu engineering matrix.

-3. Redesign and restructure your menu by removing items that don’t fit the strategy and ensure the items you most want to sell are placed in the center, top right, and top left corners of the menu.
+- Redesign and restructure your menu by removing items that don’t fit the strategy and ensure the items you most want to sell are placed in the center, top right, and top left corners of the menu.

 What are some menu psychology tips?

-Never forget that your customers are human beings.
 This means they have thoughts and feelings and their decision-making process can be influenced by many outside factors.
 Some of these factors include colors, dollar signs, descriptive words, and comparisons.
 Most of these factors are subtle and people aren’t even aware that they’re being influenced by them.
+It may seem silly, but menu design matters.

 Photography

-What about photos?
-It’s best to use them very sparingly on a menu.
-Why?
 They take up a lot of space and can be associated with restaurants that are low-end or cheap.
 If it looks like you’re trying too hard to sell a certain dish, you probably are.
 That doesn’t mean you shouldn’t use a photo here or there.
-If you’ve got the juiciest, most delicious burger in town, it probably wouldn’t hurt to include a small photo of it on the menu.
+If you’ve got the juiciest, most delicious burger in town as your signature dish, it probably wouldn’t hurt to include a small photo of it on the menu.

 If you do decide to put photos on your menu, make sure they look professionally done.
 Food doesn’t often naturally photograph well even if it looks good in real life.
 Hiring a professional to take the food photos isn’t a bad idea.